-Gestation Sow Housing Options news, programming and other resources from MSU Extension.
+Gestation Sow Housing Options

 As the pork industry in Michigan and the United States evolves, the pork team at Michigan State University Extension has continuously works to identify issues and areas of education that will provide education and assistance for the industry.
 One such area is that of sow housing.
 Housing sows in individual stalls has become commonplace across the pork industry, it is understood that this method of production grew in popularity because animals can be housed and cared for individually.
 As the pork industry progresses and changes, growing consumer concerns have led to increased scrutiny on this standard industry practice.
 Multiple states, including Michigan, have passed legislation that mandates pregnant females be group-housed for specified portions of gestation.